What is API Security?

 4. Unrestricted Resource Consumption

 APIs that lack proper rate limiting and resource management are vulnerable to attacks that exhaust system resources.
-Attackers can flood the API with excessive requests, causing denial-of-service
+Malicious actors can overwhelm API with too many requests, resulting in denial-of-service (DoS) situations.
+This security weakness is particularly damaging to an organization's systems with high availability requirements.
+Successful mitigation involves enforcing rate limiting, quotas

 5. Broken Function Level Authorization